retaildevcrews/azure-content-understanding-sample-client/README.md

 The application uses `appsettings.json` for non-sensitive configuration and Azure Key Vault or environment variables for secrets.
 See `docs/CONFIGURATION.md` for details.

-## Document-only classification

-This sample and CLI support document/binary classification only.
-Inline text classification (previously available as a `--text` option) has been removed.
-Use `--document <file>` to submit a document (PDF or image) for analysis or classification.

 ## Authentication

 The application uses `DefaultAzureCredential` for authentication, supporting: